rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 # 7 Alignment difficulty

-After conditioning on timelines, takeoff, and AI emerging from deep learning (or very similar), I think that many of the key cruxes of alignment difficulty are related to the hard problem of AI cognition.
+After conditioning on timelines, takeoff, and AI emerging from deep learning, I think that many of the key cruxes of alignment difficulty are related to the hard problem of AI cognition.
 Specifically, will we actually develop good understanding of AI cognition?
 Even if understanding is poor, how difficult is instilling desired deontological properties and inner alignment more generally?
 How will this difficulty depend on the intelligence of agents?

-Over the course of writing this post, I have noticed my views on the difficulty of alignment have shifted to be closer to my model of the view of Eliezer Yudkowsky.
+Over the course of writing this post, I have noticed my views on the difficulty of alignment have shifted to be closer to my model of the views of Eliezer Yudkowsky.
 Specifically, my views have shifted considerably toward thinking that alignment is more difficult due to high levels of difficulty in instilling deontological properties, particularly in more intelligent agents.
 Perhaps this